-Serial recall.
-Serial recall of items in their original order requires initiating retrieval with a non-recent item-the least recent item in the most recent list.
+Serial recall Serial recall of items in their original order requires initiating retrieval with a non-recent item-the least recent item in the most recent list.
 The list-context representation in the PEPPR model could be extended with minimal modifications to account for some aspects of serial recall.
-Indeed, Logan and Cox (Logan, 2021; Logan & Cox, 2021, 2023) have simulated many aspects of serial recall using their CMR-inspired Context Retrieval and Updating model in which a list context element was activated at the outset of study and allowed to fade as context evolves across subsequent items, such that incorporating list context into the recall cue would produce a primacy gradient in the serial position curve (for a commentary see Osth & Hurlstone, 2023).
-This proposal is reminiscent of extant serial recall models with hierarchical representations (e.g. Farrell, 2006, 2012).
-It is also consistent with evidence that free and serial recall rely on similar mechanisms (e.g., Bhatarah, Ward, & Tan, 2006; F. M. Brown, Neft, & LaJambe, 2008; Ward, Tan, & Grenfell-Essam, 2010).
-Moreover, modeling of reaction time distributions has provided evidence for start-of-list reinstatement (Laming, 1999; Osth & Farrell, 2019; Osth, Reed, & Farrell, 2021).
+Indeed, Logan and Cox (Logan and Cox, 2021, 2023; Logan, 2021) have simulated many aspects of serial recall using their CMR-inspired Context Retrieval and Updating model in which a list context element was activated at the outset of study and allowed to fade as context evolves across subsequent items, such that incorporating list context into the recall cue would produce a primacy gradient in the serial position curve (for a commentary, see Osth and Hurlstone, 2023).
+This proposal is reminiscent of extant serial recall models with hierarchical representations (e.g. Farrell, 2006; Farrell, 2012).
+It is also consistent with evidence that free and serial recall rely on similar mechanisms (e.g., Bhatarah et al., 2006; Ward et al., 2010; Brown et al., 2008).
+Moreover, modeling of reaction time distributions has provided evidence for start-of-list reinstatement (Osth and Farrell, 2019; Osth et al., 2021; Laming, 1999).

-Standard free recall.
-A similar application of the PEPPR mechanism may also help retrieved context models account for the primacy effect in standard free recall.
-Indeed, in an attempt to provide a better fit to the primacy effect, some versions of CMR have incorporated a mechanism that reactivates a beginning-of-list context during recall (Kragel et al., 2015; Morton & Polyn, 2016).
+Standard free recall A similar application of the PEPPR mechanism may also help retrieved context models account for the primacy effect in standard free recall.
+Indeed, in an attempt to provide a better fit to the primacy effect, some versions of CMR have incorporated a mechanism that reactivates a beginning-of-list context during recall (Kragel et al., 2015; Morton and Polyn, 2016).
 There is evidence that the primacy effect arises from recall being initiated from primacy positions and is modulated by subject-controlled factors.
-For example, subjects more often initiate recall from the first item when they attempt to recall all the items (Tan, Ward, Paulauskaite, & Markou, 2016; Ward & Tan, 2019).
+For example, subjects more often initiate recall from the first item when they attempt to recall all the items (Ward and Tan, 2019; Tan et al., 2016).
 This suggests that subjects could use PEPPR to strategically initiate recall to satisfy task demands.
 Such findings may be accounted for by assuming that list-context representations are more strongly associated with earlier than later list items due to context updating across study events.
-List context representations could also potentially be used to simplify or supplement CMR2's generate/recognize mechanism for rejecting intrusions by using a mismatch in list context representations to reject prior-list intrusions.
+List context representations could also potentially be used to simplify or supplement CMR2's generate/recognize mechanism for rejecting intrusions by using a mismatch in list context representations to reject prior-list intrusions.4

-Other tasks that require access to specific memories.
-Thus far, we considered situations where recent items interfere with recall of non-recent items.
+Other tasks that require access to specific memories Thus far, we considered situations where recent items interfere with recall of non-recent items.
 But recency is not the only impediment to accessing more distant memories.
-We propose that a PEPPR mechanism could potentially support access to task-relevant memories in various situations.
+We propose that a PEPPR mechanism could potentially support access to task-relevant memories across a wide variety of situations.